armijnhemel/compliance-scripts/binary_strings_comparison/README.md

 For each real file (symbolic links are ignored) the file is opened to verify if the first 4 bytes contain the ELF magic.
 Then a SHA256 checksum is computed.
 For each file that can be found in both directories the checksums are compared.
+If the checksums are not identical then depending on the options provided either one of two things is done:

+* the `strings` command is run on the entire "raw" binary (`--raw`, default)
-If the checksums are not identical the `strings` command is run, a unified diff is computed, and the output is written to the same (relative) path as the original file, but then in the directory for the unified diffs.
+* the `strings` command is run on only the `.rodata` section (`--no-raw`)

+Then a unified diff of the results is computed, and the output is written to the same (relative) path as the original file, but then in the directory for the unified diffs.
+The number of context lines is hardcoded to `0`, but can be easily changed.
+If only the `.rodata` section is looked at it is recommended to also use the `--sort` option which sorts and deduplicates the extracted strings.

 So for example if both directories contain the (relative) path `./bin/busybox` with a copy of BusyBox, then the difference will be written to `./bin/busybox`